Projects per year

 Master, Gender Studies, Seoul National University

-PhD, Rhetoric, University of California Berkeley
+PhD, Rhetoric, University of California at Berkeley

 Fingerprint